qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 What about using Wasm's built-in GC functionality?
 It requires mapping the data structure to Wasm GC data structure.
 Wasm's GC data structure allows Java-like class (with object header), Java-like prefix subtyping, and Java-like arrays.

+The benefit of using Wasm built-in GC:

+- It reuses highly-optimized JS GC.
+No need to re-implement GC in Wasm application code.
+- Wasm GC references can be passed to JS.
+(But currently JS code cannot directly access fields of Wasm GC object.
+The primary usage is to pass them back to Wasm code.)
+- Can collect a cycle between Wasm GC object and JS object.

-The important memory management features that it doesn't support:
+The important memory management features that Wasm GC doesn't support:

-- **GC values cannot be shared across threads**
+- **GC values cannot be shared across threads**.
+This is the most important limitation.
 - No weak reference.
-- No finalizer (the code that runs when an object is collected by GC).
+- No finalizer (run callback when an object is collected by GC).
 - No interior pointer.
-(Golang supports interior pointer)
+(Golang has interior pointer)

 It doesn't support some memory layout optimizations:

 - No array of struct type.
-- No per-object locking (in Java and C# every object can be a lock)
 - Cannot use fat pointer to avoid object header.
 (Golang does it)
 - Cannot add custom fields at the head of an array object.
 (C# supports it)
 - Don't have compact sum type memory layout.